Miss West Sound’s Outstanding Teen Representatives

 Mataya graduated from North Kitsap High School in 2016.

-Mataya earned $4050 during her participation in MAO.
+Mataya earned over $4000 during her participation in MAO.

 Hometown: Silverdale